Samuel ben Hofni

-Samuel ben Hofni (Hebrew: שמואל בן חפני, or full name: רב שמואל בן חפני גאון [abbreviation: רשב"ח] or שמואל בן חפני הכהן; also: Samuel b.
-Hofni or Samuel ha-Kohen ben Hofni; died 1034).
-He was the Gaon of Sura from 998 to 1012.
+Samuel ben Hofni (שמואל בן חפני; died 1034; abbreviation: הרשב״ח "The Rashbaḥ") was the gaon of Sura Academy in Mesopotamia ("Babylonia") from 998 to 1012.

 Biography

-His father was a Talmudic scholar and chief judge ("ab bet din," probably of Fez), one of whose responsa are extant, and on whose death Samuel wrote an elegy.
-Samuel was the father-in-law of Hai ben Sherira Gaon, who is authority for the statement that Samuel, like many of his contemporaries, zealously pursued the study of non-Jewish literature.
+His father was a Talmudic scholar and Av Beit Din or chief jurist, probably of Fez), one of whose responsa are extant, and on whose death Samuel wrote an elegy.
+Samuel was the father-in-law of Hai ben Sherira, who is authority for the statement that Samuel, like many of his contemporaries, zealously pursued the study of non-Jewish literature.
 Beyond these few data, nothing is known of the events of Samuel's life.
 He served as the Gaon of Sura from 998 to 1012, he was later succeeded by Dosa ben Saadia.
-His son Israel ha-Kohen ben Samuel was the last Sura Gaon.
+His son Israel ben Samuel Ha-Kohen was the last Sura Gaon.

 His responsa

 Although, as a rule, geonic literature consists mainly of responsa, Samuel ben Ḥofni composed but few of these.
-This was because the Academy of Sura had for a century occupied a less prominent position than that of Pumbedita, and that, especially in the time of Hai ben Sherira, information was preferably sought at the latter institution.
+This was because Sura Academy had for a century occupied a less prominent position than that of Pumbedita, and that, especially in the time of Hai ben Sherira, information was preferably sought at the latter institution.

-A Cairo genizah fragment of the Taylor-Schechter collection, containing a letter to Shemariah ben Elhanan written, according to Schechter's opinion, by Samuel ben Ḥofni, and another letter of Samuel's to Kairwan, show the great efforts which at this time the last representative of the Babylonian schools had to make to maintain the ancient seats of learning in Babylonia.
-Samuel's responsa, written in Hebrew, Aramaic, and Arabic (those written in Arabic were translated into Hebrew), discuss tefillin, tzitzit, Shabbat and holidays, forbidden and permitted food (kashrut), women, priests, servants, property rights, and other questions of civil law.
+A Cairo Genizah fragment of the Taylor-Schechter collection, containing a letter to Shemariah ben Elhanan written, according to Schechter's opinion, by Samuel ben Ḥofni, and another letter of Samuel's to Kairouan, show the great efforts which at this time the last representative of the Babylonian schools had to make to maintain the ancient seats of learning in Mesopotamia.
+Samuel's responsa, written in Hebrew, Aramaic, and Judeo-Arabic (those written in Arabic were translated into Hebrew) discuss tefillin, tzitzit, Shabbat and holidays, forbidden and permitted food (kashrut), women, priests, servants, property rights, and other questions of civil law.
 They consist chiefly of explanations of the Talmud and include some very short halakhic decisions, from which fact it is surmised that they are taken from his Talmud treatise Sha'arei Berakhot.
 With the intellectual independence peculiar to him, he occasionally declares a Talmudic law to be without Biblical foundation, and when an explanation in the Talmud seems inadequate, he adds one of his own which is satisfactory.

-Samuel wrote Madkhal ila 'al-Talmud (Arabic: مدخل الى التلمود, Hebrew title, "Mevo haTalmud"), an Arabic introduction to the Talmud which is known only through citations from it made by Abu al-Walid, Joseph ibn 'Aḳnin, and Abraham Zacuto.
+Samuel wrote the Introduction to the Talmud (مدخل الى التلمود), which is known only through citations from it made by Jonah ibn Janah, Joseph ben Judah ibn Aknin, and Abraham Zacuto.
 His treatise concerning the hermeneutic rules in the Talmud is known only by name.
-Some of Samuel ben Ḥofni's teachings, not found in any other sources, have been conveyed in Nathan ben Abraham's Judeo-Arabic Mishnah commentary, supplemented by an anonymous copyist in the 12th-century.
-The entire work has been translated into Hebrew by Rabbi Yosef Qafih.
+Some of Samuel ben Ḥofni's teachings, not found in any other sources, have been conveyed in Nathan ben Abraham I's Judeo-Arabic Mishnah commentary, supplemented by an anonymous copyist in the 12th-century.
+The entire work has been translated into Hebrew by Yosef Qafih.